Peter II, Count of Savoy: English career

-In January 1236, Eleanor of Provence, Peter's niece, married King Henry III.
-On 20 April 1240 Peter was given the Honour of Richmond by Henry III who invited him to England about the end of the year, and knighted him on 5 January 1241 when he became known popularly as Earl of Richmond although he never assumed the title, nor was it ever given to him in official documents.
+In January 1236, Eleanor of Provence, Peter's niece, married King Henry III and Peter came with a number of other Savoyards.
+On 20 April 1240, Peter was given the Honour of Richmond by Henry III who invited him to England about the end of the year, and knighted him on 5 January 1241 when he became known popularly as Earl of Richmond although he never assumed the title, nor was it ever given to him in official documents.
+On 25 September 1241 he was granted the Honour of the Eagle and wardship of John de Warenne, 6th Earl of Surrey bringing much land in Sussex and the south coast of England.
+His position on the south coast was further strengthened in 1249 by the Honour of Eu, also known as the Honour of Hastings.
 In February 1246 he was granted land between the Strand and the Thames, where Peter built the Savoy Palace in 1263, on the site of the present Savoy Hotel.
 It was destroyed during the Peasants' Revolt of 1381.
-By his will, the Honour of Richmond was left to his niece queen Eleanor, who transferred it to the crown.
+By his will, the Honour of Richmond was left to his niece Queen Eleanor, who transferred it to the crown.

 In 1241, Henry sent Peter to gather support for a pending invasion of Poitou.
 He travelled to Hugh IV, Duke of Burgundy; Theobald I of Navarre; his brother Amadeus IV, Count of Savoy; and his brother-in-law Ramon Berenguer IV, Count of Provence.
 In February 1242, Peter was sent into Poitou to see what support existed there for Henry.
 He was nearly captured there, but managed to escape.
 He then travelled to Provence to negotiate the marriage of his niece Sanchia of Provence to Henry's brother Richard.